Last updated 5th May 2020

 Affected workers are designated as “furloughed”.
 This means that they cannot work for the employer but are kept on payroll.
 The employer has to inform the employee in writing that they have been furloughed - and it's important that you check with your HR advisors that you are fulfilling the legal requirements as per your staff contracts.

-The Coronavirus Job Retention Scheme is going live on the HMRC portal on 20th April.
+The Coronavirus Job Retention Scheme went live on the HMRC portal on 20th April.

 To claim, you will need: